Thomas-FYT/CNN_flying-object-detection/README.md

 # CNN_flying-object-detection
-CNN model detecting flying objects
+Using CNN model for detecting flying objects and comparing the performance with the common model online